đď¸Folklore Files: Kuollut Käsi - The Dead Hand

 The Legend

-The Kuollut Käsi is drawn to thresholds — the line between safety and danger, life and death.
+The Kuollut Käsi is drawn to thresholds.
+The line between safety and danger.
+The line between life and death.
 It appears most often at the edge of vision, during transitional moments: dusk, midnight, the hour before dawn.
-Some say it is drawn by guilt, others by sickness in the home, or the scent of a soul about to slip loose.
+Some say it is drawn by guilt.
+Others say it follows sickness in the home, or the scent of a soul about to slip loose.

 Folklore Beliefs and Interpretations